Aedigiwarvilas/SortingVisualizer/README.md

   The above two listed are packages which can be installed via pip

-  Type these commands in cmd prompt to install it pip install PyQt5 pip install PyQt5-tools
+  Type these commands in cmd prompt to install it

+  pip install PyQt5
+  pip install PyQt5-tools

   I have also provided the executable of this project incase if you just want to see how it works without installing anything even python is also not required.

-  download the rar file and extract it after that open the extracted folder and double click on the Visualizer.exe file to run the program
+  download the rar file named Sorting Visualizer(Executable).rar  and extract it after that open the extracted folder and double click on the Visualizer.exe file to run the program